The Way Ahead: Production

 The Way Ahead was written by Eric Ambler and Peter Ustinov, and directed by Carol Reed.
 The three had originally produced the 1943 44-minute training film The New Lot, which was produced for the Army Kinematograph Service.
 The Way Ahead was an expanded remake of their earlier film, this time intended for a commercial audience.
 The two films featured some of the same actors, including Laurie and Huntley, and a 23-year-old Peter Ustinov played one of the recruits.

 The driving force behind the film was David Niven, a 1930 graduate of Sandhurst, who at the time was a major in the British Army working with the Army Film Unit and later served in Normandy with GHQ Liaison Regiment.
 Niven was the executive producer on The Way Ahead.

 The last scene in The Way Ahead shows the soldiers advancing in a counter-attack.
 Instead of the film ending with the words "The End", it concludes with "The Beginning".
 In a film made and released during the war, this was an effort to galvanise public support for the final push in the war effort, with a perhaps not unintended reference to one of Winston Churchill's famous quotations: "This is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning."

+Peter Ustinov wrote of sailing to North Africa with Carol Reed where footage of the Platoon in Algeria was filmed at Philippeville (now Skikda).
+The minaret of the town's Mosquée de Sidi Ali Dib is clearly visible as Bren carriers drive through the streets.
+Ustinov describes how the air raid bombing shots were created by demolition of local buildings at Bizerte in Tunisia by American Engineers, following damage incurred during the battle for the port in 1943.

 In the United States, an edited version of The Way Ahead, with an introduction by journalist Quentin Reynolds, was released as Immortal Battalion.